Equilibrium Module

 • power_bp::Int - Poloidal field power exponent for Jacobian

-• power_b::Int - Toroidal field power exponent for Jacobian
+• power_b::Int - Total field power exponent for Jacobian

 • power_r::Int - Major radius power exponent for Jacobian